Global and Local Semantic Completion Learning for Vision-Language Pre-training: Experiments

 \subsubsection{Different Types of Loss for GLSCL}

 The loss functions for our proposed MGSC and MLTC pre-training tasks are constructed based on contrastive learning loss.
-Currently, we propose two different types of loss function to investigate the effect of our used contrastive learning loss on the downstream tasks.
-The first loss function is based on $l_2$ loss, which replaces the Eq. (\ref{eq:nceloss}) and Eq. (\ref{eq:token conloss}) as follows:
+Currently, we propose two different types of loss functions to investigate the effect of our used contrastive learning loss on the downstream tasks.
+The first loss function is based on $l_2$ loss, which is defined as follows:

-Moreover, the second loss function is constructed by the cosine similarity, which is defined as follows:
+Moreover, the second loss function is constructed by the cosine similarity:

 where $s$ refers to cosine similarity.
 To conduct the experiments, we pre-train our model by replacing Eq. (\ref{eq:nceloss}) with Eq. (\ref{eq:l2loss}) and Eq. (\ref{eq:cosloss}), respectively, while keeping the other loss functions unchanged.
 The corresponding results are shown in Table \ref{table:MGSC_loss}.
-In addition, we also replace the Eq. (\ref{eq:token conloss}) with Eq. (\ref{eq:token l2loss}) and Eq. (\ref{eq:token cosloss}), respectively, while leaving the other loss functions unchanged to pre-train our model.
+Similarly, for MLTC, we also reconstruct masked token features with $l_2$ loss and cosine similarity loss, respectively, while leaving the other loss functions unchanged to pre-train our model.
 The corresponding results are presented in Table \ref{table:MLTC_loss}.

 As the results shown in the two tables, by adopting Eq. (\ref{eq:nceloss}) and Eq. (\ref{eq:token conloss}) as the loss functions for our pre-trained tasks, MGSC and MLTC, our model achieves superior performance compared to the other types of losses.
 This can be attributed to the reason that the $l_2$ loss and cosine similarity-based loss focus solely on minimizing the distance between the masked data (or token) and its corresponding ground truth feature, whereas the contrastive learning loss takes into account other data (or tokens) and encourages the masked data (or token) to be not only similar to its ground truth feature but also different from the features of other data (or tokens).
 Therefore, our model is trained to learn more accurate global-local and local-local semantic alignments by adopting the contrastive learning loss, leading to better performance on downstream tasks.